chourmovs/moode_tinkerboard/README.md

 And follow the instructions...
 &nbsp;  &nbsp;

+# Troubleshoot

+Q : My share can't mont
+A : try to edit path manually in Library/host and remove any option in Library/advanced/mount options (leave it blank and save)

+Q : My mounted share can't
+A : restart MPD in Configure/Audio/MPD section, then Configure/library/Music Database/Regenerate

+And follow the instructions...
+&nbsp;  &nbsp;

 # Changelog
 ```
 08.05.23 v1.0 initial release
 08.18.23 v1.1 replace nano interraction by proper "sed" find&replace command
               Change moode-player install sequence to fix it
+08.30.23 v1.3 Fix installer script
+              Next moves will be done via dev branch
 ```